cyring/CoreFreq/README.md

 ### Install

 #### Manual
-4. Copying _CoreFreq_ into the binaries directory :hash:`make install`
+5. Copying _CoreFreq_ into the binaries directory
-or
-:heavy_dollar_sign:`sudo make install`
+:hash:`make install`

 #### Distribution package
-5. Although _CoreFreq_ is released in the ArchLinux AUR ; other sources of distribution may require to reload the systemd daemons:
+6. Although _CoreFreq_ is released in the ArchLinux AUR ; other sources of distribution may require to reload the systemd daemons:
 :hash:`systemctl daemon-reload`

 ### Start

-6. When built from source code:
+7. When built from source code:

 * Load the kernel module, from current directory, as root.
 :hash:`insmod corefreqk.ko`